swiftbookua/swiftbookua/1_language_guide/4_control_flow.md

 The `switch` statement determines whether the point is on the green diagonal line where `x == y`, on the purple diagonal line where `x == -y`, or neither.
 The three `switch` cases declare placeholder constants `x` and `y`, which temporarily take on the two tuple values from `yetAnotherPoint`.
 These constants are used as part of a `where` clause, to create a dynamic filter.
 The `switch` case matches the current value of `point` only if the where clause’s condition evaluates to `true` for that value.
 As in the previous example, the final case matches all possible remaining values, and so a `default` case is not needed to make the `switch` statement exhaustive.

-##### Compound CasesMultiple switch cases that share the same body can be combined by writing several patterns after `case`, with a comma between each of the patterns.
+##### Об'єднані випадкиMultiple switch cases that share the same body can be combined by writing several patterns after `case`, with a comma between each of the patterns.
 If any of the patterns match, then the case is considered to match.
 The patterns can be written over multiple lines if the list is long.
 For example:

 ```swiftlet someCharacter: Character = "e"switch someCharacter {case "a", "e", "i", "o", "u":    print("\(someCharacter) is a vowel")case "b", "c", "d", "f", "g", "h", "j", "k", "l", "m",     "n", "p", "q", "r", "s", "t", "v", "w", "x", "y", "z":    print("\(someCharacter) is a consonant")default:    print("\(someCharacter) is not a vowel or a consonant")}// Надрукує "e is a vowel"
 ```